 - An hour of credit equals 50 minutes.
 This was revised from the second Exposure Draft that specified 60-minute hours. - The Qualification Standards require a minimum of six hours of "organized activities," a minimum of three hours of professionalism topics, and a maximum of three hours of business skills topics.
 The second Exposure Draft did not have a specific requirement with respect to "organized activities."
 The Committee received feedback in the comments that the elimination of "organized activities" resulted in a weaker continuing education requirement, and that "organized activities" should require interaction with professionals working for different organizations.
-After considerable discussion, the Committee agreed with these comments and decided to include a minimum requirement of six hours of "organized activities" that involve interaction with actuaries or other professionals working for different organizations. - Property of the Property of the Continuing education requirements of the Qualification Standards. - The 30-hour requirement will typically be met in the calendar year preceding the year in which the actuary issues a Statement of Actuarial Opinion.
+After considerable discussion, the Committee agreed with these comments and decided to include a minimum requirement of six hours of "organized activities" that involve interaction with actuaries or other professionals working for different organizations. - Phere is an exemption for Enrolled Actuaries who issue Statements of Actuarial Opinions related to retirement plans to which ERISA applies.
+This broad exemption is temporary.
+Beginning in 2011 (after the next three-year Joint Board cycle), the exemption is limited to the Form 5500 Schedule B certification and other ERISA forms.
+Enrolled Actuaries who issue Statements of Actuarial Opinion other than those exempted must satisfy the continuing education requirements of the Qualification Standards. - The 30-hour requirement will typically be met in the calendar year preceding the year in which the actuary issues a Statement of Actuarial Opinion.
 However, if the 30-hour requirement is not met in the year before an actuary issues a Statement of Actuarial Opinion, the shortfall can be earned in the same year, if earned prior to issuing the SAO.
 The second Exposure Draft was unclear as to when continuing education should be earned.